speechly/speechly-unity-dotnet/README.md

 [Speechly](https://www.speechly.com/?utm_source=github&utm_medium=react-client&utm_campaign=text) is an API for building voice features into games, XR, applications and web sites.
 This client library streams audio from a Unity or .NET app to Speechly cloud API and provides a C# API for receiving real-time speech-to-text transcription and natural language understanding results.

-[Download speechly-client.unitypackage](https://github.com/speechly/speechly-unity-dotnet/raw/main/speechly-client.unitypackage) with the latest Speechly Unity client library and example scenes.
+Download [speechly-client.unitypackage](https://github.com/speechly/speechly-unity-dotnet/raw/main/speechly-client.unitypackage) to get the latest Speechly Unity client library and example scenes bundled up for Unity.

 ## Requirements